Buildings and cities are largely to blame for climate change. Could they also be part of the solution?

 The HERB-Lab comprises researchers from architecture, engineering, data science, and public health working together to find new integrative solutions within the aligned fields of indoor environmental quality, environmental health, human-building interaction, building performance simulation, statistics, and machine learning.
 We envision this kind of interdisciplinary research is the best way to profoundly address critical social and environmental sustainability challenges.

-Building performance for occupants and energy efficiency
+Building performance for environmental health and decarbonization

 Building simulation, design, and data visualization